SG7504/Customer-Support-Dashboard/README.md

 # 🛠️ Customer Support Dashboard

-A simple, clean, and responsive HTML5-based Customer Support Dashboard, ideal for use in internal tools or educational projects.
-Built using semantic HTML5 with modern styling practices.
+A clean, responsive, and modular **Customer Support Dashboard** built using **HTML5, CSS3, and JavaScript**.
+Ideal for internal tools or learning projects, this dashboard provides a structured interface for navigating support content such as tickets, live chat, and FAQs.

+---

 ## 🌐 Project Overview

-This project includes a modular layout comprising:
+This project includes three core components:
-- **Header** (`header.html`) — Displays a bold, themed title for the dashboard.
-- **Sidebar** (`sidebar.html`) — Navigational panel with links to different support resources.
+- **Sidebar** (`sidebar.html`) — Provides navigation to support sections.
+- **Main Content Area** (`main.html`) — Serves as the landing space for content loaded via links.
-- **Main Content Area** (`tickets.html`) — Section where users can view and manage their support tickets.
+- **Tickets Page** (`tickets.html`) — Displays and manages support ticket information.

-The layout emphasizes readability, modern aesthetics (dark mode), and beginner-friendly structure.
+Each component is styled using a modern, dark-themed UI and can be displayed together using `iframe` or an HTML frameset.

+---

-## 🧱 File Structure
+## 📁 File Structure

 📁 customer-support-dashboard/
-├── header.html # Top header for branding
-├── sidebar.html # Side navigation for support options
+├── sidebar.html # Side navigation with links
+├── main.html # Main dashboard content
-└── tickets.html # Main content page for ticket management
+└── tickets.html # Ticket viewing interface

-## 🎯 Features

-- Semantic and clean HTML5
-- Modern dark-themed UI
-- Responsive layout with potential for expansion (e.g., Live Chat, FAQs)
-- Styled using internal CSS for simplicity
+---

-## 🚀 How to Use
+## 🚀 How to Run

 1. Clone or download the repository.
-2. Open the HTML files in a web browser.
+2. Open each HTML file individually in a browser **or** combine them using an `iframe` layout.
-3. Use `iframe` or HTML frameset (if combining) to load the `header.html`, `sidebar.html`, and `tickets.html` together in one layout.

-> **Note**: For full integration, consider combining components into a single HTML layout using frames or modular imports in a framework like React or Vue.
+3. Use `sidebar.html` to navigate between sections like Tickets, Live Chat, and FAQs (links provided).

+---

+## ✨ Features

+- Semantic, accessible HTML5 structure
+- Modular and scalable layout
+- Dark-mode friendly UI
+- Responsive and beginner-friendly design
+- Expandable links for Live Chat and FAQ (stubbed for future dev)

+---

-## 💡 Why HTML5?
+## 💡 Skills & Technologies Used

-This project is part of a hands-on learning journey into HTML5.
-It focuses on how semantic tags, structure, and styling form the foundation for real-world web applications.
+- HTML5
+- CSS3
+- JavaScript (planned/expandable)
+- DOM Structure
+- Responsive Web Design
+- Semantic Markup
+- UI/UX Basics
+- Git & GitHub

+---

 ## 📄 License

-This project is open-source and free to use under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and contribute!

+---

+## 🙋‍♂️ Author

+**Sparsh Guha**
+B.Tech CSE